spierala/mini-rx-store/projects/mini-rx-store/README.md

     state => state.products
 );
 ```
 `createSelector` creates a memoized selector.
-This is good for performance if your selectors do some heavier computation.
+This improves performance especially if your selectors perform expensive computation.
-If the selector is called with the same arguments again, it will just return the previous cached result.
+If the selector is called with the same arguments again, it will just return the previously calculated result.

 #### Select Observable State (with a selector):
 ```